top of page

 Su Lavercombe

-Su Wall is the Assistant Programme Leader and senior lecturer on the BA (Hons) Early Childhood Studies at the University of Derby.
+Su Lavercombe is the Assistant Programme Leader and senior lecturer on the BA (Hons) Early Childhood Studies at the University of Derby.
 Su has over 30 years experience of working within the early childhood sector including working in higher education since 2016.

 Su's current research interest focuses on children's relationships with nature and has recently started her PhD journey.